 ...

-In memory of Sally Christian, who developed her passion for archaeology as a mature student, this Fund supports individuals of all ages who are interested in undertaking archaeological research or study, regardless if they are on a course of formal study.
+In memory of Sally Christian, who developed her passion for archaeology as a mature student, this Fund supports individuals of all ages who are interested in undertaking archaeological research or study, regardless whether or not they are on a course of formal study.

-Grants from The Sally Christian Fund are available to all individuals who are beginning their archaeological journey.
+Grants from The Sally Christian Fund are available to all individuals who are in the early stages of their journey into archaeology.

 Grants can assist with the costs of various types of training, both practical and academic, and to enable such individuals to gain experience in archaeological fieldwork, research and short courses, such as archaeological drawing, pottery and flints.